pachyderm/docs/content/latest/deploy-manage/deploy/deploy-w-proxy.md

 seriesPart:
 ---

 MLDM ships with an embedded proxy that exposes one external TCP port (`:80` or `:443` if TLS is enabled) for all access, including: GRPCs, HTTP/S, s3 Gateway, OIDC, and Dex.
-Switching to using the embedded proxy improves your deployment's security posture because the proxy is hardened against malicious traffic and writes out extensive audit logs for all requests to Pachyderm.
+Switching to using the embedded proxy improves your deployment's security posture because the proxy is hardened against malicious traffic and writes out extensive audit logs for all requests to MLDM.

 ## Before You Start